Quick Start

 Register An Account

-In the app, you will be prompted to provide a user name, email address and a password.
-If you forget your password, no worries, just use the "I forgot" link in the login page to reset it.
+The first time you open the app you'll see the splash screen and then the sign-in page.
+Tap Register and provide your name, a username, your email address and a password.
+If you ever forget your password, no worries - just use the Forgot password? link on the sign-in page to reset it.

 Connect to Wi-Fi